ShouWenWang-Lab/shouwenwang-lab.github.io/_members/yanhao.md

   email: yanhaoATwestlake.edu.cn
 ---

-Yan Hao is a visiting PhD student at Westlake University.
+Hao has a background in biology.
+Since 2024, he has been a visiting PhD student at Westlake University.